georgelemon/wikipeep/README.md

 3. **Enable Offline mode with Web Workers**
 By default, disabled, the Offline mode can help your readers to keep a copy of your entire Wikipeep while they are offline.

-4. **Enable Renims**
-Renims is a built-in module implementation inspired by Redis and written in Nim.
-Renims is a separate server and can store `key/value` data, serving as an external cache manager.

 ## Compile it yourself
 If you want to compile the `backend` and `cli` from sources you will need the following: